REF4IK/Wiinlator-Ref4ik-/README.md

 # Installation

-1. Download and install the APK (Winlator_10.0.apk) from [GitHub Releases](https://github.com/brunodev85/winlator/releases)
+1. Download and install the APK (Winlator.apk) from [GitHub Releases](https://github.com/REF4IK/Wiinlator-Ref4ik-/releases)
 2. Launch the app and wait for the installation process to finish

 ----